test checks different components of urine, a waste product made by the

 kidney stones from forming.

 Protein.
-Protein is normally not found in the
+Protein normally isn't found in the

 urine.
 Fever, hard exercise, pregnancy, and some diseases, especially kidney